Restorative Dentistry

 Partial dentures are designed for patients who have some remaining natural teeth but have missing teeth in other areas of the mouth.
 A partial denture fills in the gap and is typically attached to the natural teeth using clasps or other secure methods.

-• Restore function and aesthetics without affecting remaining healthy teeth.
+• Restore function and aesthetics without affecting the remaining healthy teeth

 Inlays and Onlays